Baltemor369/GuessTheNumber/README.md

 ## Installation

-**Easiest way** : Download the lastest executable file name "GuessTheNumberX.X", then launch the file.
+**Easiest way** : Download the zip folder name "GuessTheNumber", extract all, then launch the file "GuessTheNumberX.X".
+You can create a shortcut for a faster access.

 **other way** : Install [Python](https://www.python.org/downloads/), download the repository "rep_GuessTheNumberX.X", then launch the file "main.py" with python.